A vessel that can operate sustainably and autonomously with maximum safety in the toughest marine environments.

-Four cabins : 2 aft, 1 central; 1 fore under the mast, 8 berths including 2 doubles (queen and twin size) plus 1 or 2 sleeping spots in saloon (or "tatami" when table lowered).
+Four cabins : 2 aft, 1 central; 1 fore under the mast, 8 berths including 2 doubles (queen size) and one dedicated seaberth close to companionway below navigation station, plus 1 or 2 sleeping spots in saloon (or "tatami" when table lowered).

 A cosy warm atmosphere (wood choice), while light and airy with panoramic view thanks to the pilothouse arrangement and the numerous portholes and hatches;